jaideng1/jaideng1/README.md

 - I'm a student (not going to share which grade I'm in)
 - I’m currently learning about OpenStreetAPI and OpenGL
 - Pronouns: He/Him (Idc if you use they/them)
-- Fun fact: I'm really bad at finishing projects lol
+- Fun fact: I'm really bad at finishing projects (lol), but it might just be that I always want to improve things in projects